manticoresoftware/docker/README.md

 For data persistence the folder `/var/lib/manticore/` should be mounted to local storage or other desired storage engine.

-The configuration file inside the instance is located at   `/etc/manticoresearch/manticore.conf`.
-For custom settings, this file should be mounted to your own configuration file.
+The configuration file within the instance can be found at `/etc/manticoresearch/manticore.conf`.
+To apply custom settings, ensure that this file is mounted to your own configuration file.
+Additionally, configuration parameters can be set through environment variables.

+It is **important to note** that configuring certain parameters through environment variables takes precedence.
+For example, if you set `-e searchd_listen='19306:mysql'` via environments and concurrently include `listen = 9306:mysql` in the configuration, the search functionality will ultimately listen on port `19306` for SQL connections.

 The ports are 9306/9308/9312 for SQL/HTTP/Binary, expose them depending on how you are going to use Manticore.
 For example: